On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Introduction

-Recently, meal delivery has received growing attention from transportation and operations management researchers. \cite{yildiz2019provably} solve the meal-delivery routing problem exactly with a simultaneous column- and row- generation, assuming perfect future information.
+\textbf{On-Demand Delivery Operations.} Recently, on-demand delivery, particularly grocery and meal delivery, has received growing attention from transportation and operations management researchers. \cite{yildiz2019provably} solve the meal-delivery routing problem exactly with a simultaneous column- and row- generation, assuming perfect future information.
 They have performed extensive numerical experiments based on real-world data from Grubhub to validate the efficacy of their solutions.
 They highlight the importance of order bundling, driver shift scheduling, and demand management from the numerical study.
 In a relevant paper, \cite{reyes2018meal} propose optimization based algorithms and heuristics to solve the real-time assignment/dispatching problem in meal delivery.
 In contrast to our model, they do not capture the future order information in the assignment decisions.
-Nevertheless, we adopt similar metrics to measure the on-time performance of the delivery service, e.g., the click-to-door time. \cite{ulmer2020restaurant} propose heuristic assignment policies by introducing a time buffer cost as well as a postponement strategy.
+Nevertheless, we adopt similar metrics to measure the on-time performance of the delivery service.
+Based on a stylized queueing model, \cite{chen2020courier} analyze the optimal structure of the dispatching policy considering customers' patience level.
+They show that delivering multiple orders per trip is beneficial when the service area is large.
+In a general meal delivery context, \cite{ulmer2020restaurant} propose heuristic order assignment policies by introducing a time buffer cost as well as a postponement strategy.
 While they assume simplified assignment heuristics (not fully forward looking), our work aims to find assignment decisions that account for future order arrival uncertainties explicitly. \cite{liu2020time} study a meal delivery problem for a centralized kitchen and propose several ways to account for drivers' routing behaviors by integrating machine learning and optimization.
 They mainly focus on the single-period model, and only provide simple heuristics for the multiperiod setting.
-Other aspects of the meal delivery problems have also been studied, including the workforce scheduling \citep{ulmerworkforce}, supply management \citep{leidynamic} and demand management \citep{yildiz2020pricing}.
+Other aspects of on-demand delivery problems have also been studied, including the workforce scheduling \citep{ulmerworkforce}, supply management \citep{leidynamic} and demand management \citep{yildiz2020pricing}, and platform operations \citep{bahrami2021three}.